Sudan–United States relations: Presidency of Omar al-Bashir

 The situation in Darfur dominated the United States–Sudan relationship until early in the administration of President Barack H. Obama.
 Obama named Scott Gration as the new special envoy for Sudan.
 He changed the tone of the dialogue with the government in Khartoum and began contact with Darfur's highly fragmented rebel movements.
 He also concluded that the United States must give at least as much attention to successful implementation of the CPA as to resolution of the crisis in Darfur.
 He favored engagement with Khartoum over confrontation and proposed a policy of engagement that included rewards and penalties.
 Gration's policy had support in the White House but detractors elsewhere in the U.S. government and some harsh critics on Capitol Hill and in the “Save Darfur Coalition” community.
 Late in 2010, the United States spelled out the conditions for the normalization of ties with Sudan.
 They included full implementation of the CPA and the holding of a referendum on the future of South Sudan in January 2011.
 The United States significantly increased the number of personnel devoted to an effort to assure this outcome.
 Washington also noted that there must be peace and accountability in Darfur.

-On 13 January 2017, the U.S. lifted economic and trade sanctions on Sudan due to cooperation with the Sudanese government in fighting terrorism, reducing conflict, and denying safe haven to South Sudanese rebels and improving humanitarian access to people in need.
+In 2016, the National Security Council Director for African Affairs, Marc Gustafson, developed the Five Track Plan, which was a one-year diplomatic effort to lift sanctions from Sudan in exchange for a series of steps related to humanitarian aid, capturing Joseph Kony, ending conflict with South Sudan, improving counter-terrorism cooperation, and ending hostilities in Darfur.
+The Sudanese and the United States completed all of the tracks successfully only weeks before the end of Obama's presidency.
+On 13 January 2017, the U.S. lifted economic and trade sanctions on Sudan after the Sudanese Government met all the objectives.
 The White House announced the easing of sanctions as part of a five-track engagement process.
 On 16 March 2017, the U.S. and Sudan announced the resumption of military relations after exchanging military attachés.
 In April 2017, it was announced that the U.S. Central Intelligence Agency (CIA), which was “especially keen to see sanctions lifted“, had decided to open a large office in Khartoum.
 Sudan was also removed from the list of Muslim-majority countries on the American travel ban.
 On 6 October 2017, the U.S. permanently lifted all 1997 sanctions after Sudan cut all ties with the North Korean regime of Kim Jong Un.